service supervisors professional development course

 The group will meet monthly on Fridays 12.30pm - 3.00pm (except last date in July, see below),

-The course will be held at the Heather Lee Messner’s consulting room in Crouch End - N8 on:
+The course will be held online or at the Heather Lee Messner’s consulting room in Crouch End - N8 on:

 You need to be a child and adolescent psychotherapist and a service supervisor in an NHS setting.

 £460 - IPCAPA trained Service Supervisors of non IPCAPA trainees

 On offer of a place, you will be invited to register and pay via debit card through a secured payment page.

 Please note that the bpf will not be held responsible for travel/hotel expenses made or incurred in the unlikely event of this course either being cancelled or postponed.
 See our cancellation and refund policies for more information.